Skip to content

 Next I tried OpenAI's threads API with two agents:

-- Search agent — file-search over a JSON with facts about me.
-Output a distilled context.
+1. Search agent: file-search over a JSON with facts about me.
+Outputs a distilled context.

-- Reply agent — the fine-tuned model, generating the reply conditioned on that context.
+2. Reply agent: the fine-tuned model, generating the reply conditioned on that context.

 User msg → [Search Agent] → facts → [Reply Agent] → response

-This worked better than embeddings, but the token usage and latency roughly doubled.
-For a chatbot meant to feel snappy, two round trips per turn is a deal-breaker.
+This worked better than embeddings, but token usage and latency roughly doubled.
+For a chatbot meant to feel snappy, two round trips per turn are a deal-breaker.
 Worse: the search agent often returned facts the reply agent could have seen directly in the system prompt.

 Attempt 3 — the JSON-in-system-prompt that actually shipped

-The insight that solved it: my "corpus" is small enough to fit entirely in a system prompt.
-Build a single curated JSON with the facts the model should know, include it in every request, and let the fine-tuned model use it directly.
+The fix was embarrassingly simple once I saw it: my "corpus" is small enough to fit entirely in a system prompt.
+So I built a single curated JSON with the facts the model should know, included it in every request, and let the fine-tuned model use it directly.

 {